ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/routes_into_work_(16_to_29_years)/destinations_following_the_end_of_compulsory_full-time_education.md

 NEET is defined as not in employment, education or training in the week before the survey.

-Socio-economic background (SEB) is based on the main earner’s occupation when the respondent was aged 14 years.
+Socio-economic background is based on the main earner’s occupation when the respondent was aged 14 years.
 Where there was no earner in the family, SEB is included in the lower working class.

 ### Things you need to know